-Affiliate marketing is easily the easiest way of making money.
-When you write about something in either a blog post, email, social media post, or website, you can link to products that correspond with what you’re talking about, and make a small commission off any subsequent sales.
+This is probably the easiest way of making money.
+When you write about something in either a blog post, email, social media post, email, or website, you can link to products that correspond with what you’re talking about, and make a small commission from any subsequent sales.

-Affiliate Marketing, when done right, can even produce a stream of “passive income.”
+When done right, affiliate marketing can even produce a stream of “passive income.”
 Passive income is where people receive income from a source even after they stop actively promoting it.
 With a little work up front, you can receive income each month without actively working on that exact project.

 This is a much more efficient business model than running TV and newspaper ads, or even than running social media ads because the company only pays the people marketing their products for actual results.

 Starting An Essential Oils Business Through Network Marketing